Microsoft Solitaire Collection: Overview

-Microsoft Solitaire Collection, designed by Microsoft Studios and developed by Smoking Gun Interactive (formerly Arkadium), includes Klondike (classic Solitaire), Spider, FreeCell, Pyramid, and TriPeaks game modes, as well as daily challenges.
+Microsoft Solitaire Collection, designed by Microsoft Studios and developed by Smoking Gun Interactive (formerly Arkadium and Next Level Games), includes Klondike (classic Solitaire), Spider, FreeCell, Pyramid, and TriPeaks game modes, as well as daily challenges.
 The default theme is similar to the default theme for card games in Windows Vista and 7, but the other themes are different.
 It is also possible for users to create their own custom themes.
 Other new features include in-game music, cloud syncing, and Xbox Live integration.
 The hidden debug menu from classic card apps is no longer present, and the drop-down menus have been replaced with a universal hamburger menu and in-game hint and undo buttons at the bottom of the screen.
 (The Windows 8 version used the hidden Charms bar instead of the visible hamburger menu.)

 When a player wins a game, the game will randomly select a card animation based on animations from previous versions of Windows card games.
 The app has a dedicated page for statistics on Klondike, Spider, FreeCell, Pyramid, TriPeaks, Daily Challenge, and Star Club.

 Microsoft Solitaire Collection was first made available for free download in Windows 8's Windows Store.
 Despite solitaire games previously being included in Windows for free since 1990, they were not included in Windows 8 or Windows 8.1 and were uninstalled during upgrades from previous systems.
 Instead, Microsoft produced the advertising-supported Microsoft Solitaire Collection that users could download through the Windows Store.
 As a Windows Runtime app, it ran in fullscreen or in Windows 8's snapped mode, so it was designed to run in a variety of horizontal sizes but always stretch vertically across the entire screen.